Police: 16-year-old arrested in Whitman stabbing that left classmate seriously injured

 WHITMAN, MASS.
 (WHDH) - A 16-year-old Whitman-Hanson Regional High School student is facing criminal charges in connection with a stabbing in Whitman overnight that left one of his classmates seriously injured, officials said.

+The teen was taken to an area hospital to be treated for serious injuries.

-“There is a victim here that suffered a significant stab wound,” Benton said at a Monday press conference.
-“Our thoughts and prayers are with the family and the victim.
+“There is a victim here that suffered a significant stab wound,” Benton said at a press conference.
+“Our thoughts and prayers are with the family and the victim.”

 The suspect, whose name was not released because of his age, was arraigned Monday in Brockton Juvenile Court on charges including assault to murder and assault and battery with a dangerous weapon causing serious bodily injury.